 A power-on reset signal is generated to the module from the MBus via the RSTIN signal.
-Level sensitive interrupts (15 max) are generated to the RT620C via the MIRL0[3:0] lines from the MBus.
+Each CPU has its own direct set of interrupt lines.
+Level sensitive interrupts (15 max) are generated to each RT620 via the MIRL0[3:0] and MIRL1[3:0] lines from the MBus.
 A value of 0000b means that there is no interrupt, while a value of 1111b means an NMI (Non-Maskable Interrupt) is being asserted.
-IRL values between 1 and 14 represent interrupt requests that can be masked by the processor.
+MIRL values between 1 and 14 represent interrupt requests that can be masked by the processor.